lijianweizhuwei/CMPT886/project/final_update.md

 # Swar and Type Legalization decision model

-## SWAR and Type Legalization difference
+## The Difference Between Swar and Type Legalization
 ![Alt text](../image//SelectionDAG.png)

 LLVM uses a SelectionDAG-based instruction selector, which translates the LLVM IR code to target machine instructions.
 We focus on SelectionDAG LegalizeTypes Phase.